 Address Space Layout Randomization (ASLR) is an important security hardening functionality that randomizes the locations of

-sections of all processes and the kernel for Cisco 9000 Series Smart Switches to make it more difficult for an attacker to exploit existing vulnerabilities.
-ASLR is a companion defense along with executable
+sections of all processes and the kernel for your Cisco devices making it more difficult for an attacker to exploit existing

-space protection, which prevents inadvertent execution of code from unauthorized areas and prohibits writing of code over
+of code from unauthorized areas and prohibits writing of code over executable areas.

 ASLR functionality for processes can be categorized into Cisco binaries and 3rd party binaries, both of which need to support

 ASLR.
 For ASLR support, Cisco and 3rd party binaries and shared libraries need to be built with the correct flags.
-Cisco binaries
+Cisco binaries,

-including 3rd party shared objects must ensure the library is randomized so as not to compromise the randomization of the
+including 3rd party shared objects, must ensure the library is randomized so as not to compromise the randomization of the

 Cisco binary itself.
 3rd party binaries and shared libraries might require vendor support to randomize them.